fabric8io/kubernetes-client/crd-generator/maven-plugin/README.md

 - The class must be annotated by `@Group` and `@Version`

 > [!NOTE]
 > The abstract class `CustomResource` implements `HasMetadata`.
-As such a class which implements `CustomResource` will be found, too.
+> As such a class which extends `CustomResource` will be found, too.

 > [!IMPORTANT]
-> If your Custom Resource classes extend an own abstract class or own interface, so that `HasMetadata` is only implemented
+> If your Custom Resource class extends an own abstract class or own interface, so that `HasMetadata` is only
-> indirect, then ensure that this intermediate class is included in the scan scope.
+> implemented indirect, then ensure that this intermediate class is included in the scan / index.

-### Reusing existing indices
+### Using existing indices

 If the project or the dependency to scan already contains a serialized Jandex index, this pre-existing index will be used instead of generating an own index and will result in a small performance gain.

-This behaviour can be overridden by setting `forceIndex` to `true`.
+To always create an own index, set `forceIndex` to `true`.